RealDaniG/QFS/docs/V18_INTEGRATION_STATUS_DETAILED.md

 ## Executive Summary

 The transition from simulated/mock data to the real V18 API is complete.
 The Frontend (ATLAS) now successfully consumes the Backend (QFS V18 Cluster) services for Governance, Content Feed, and Wallet interactions.

-End-to-End (E2E) verification has been performed at both the API and UI levels.
+> **Verification:** Use the single-terminal orchestrator `run_atlas_full.ps1` to verify all components end-to-end.

 ## 1. Backend Integration (QFS V18)